dmotz/spellbinder/README.md

 Pre-LLM tools in this vein usually output an unreadable mess.
-Spellbinder leverages the built-in PDF processing and large context window of the Gemini API and is able to output high quality EPUBs ready for ereaders (usually).
+Spellbinder leverages the built-in PDF processing and large context window of the Gemini API and is (usually) able to output high quality EPUBs ready for ereaders.

 ### Features